ibm-cloud-docs/watson-assistant/web-chat-overview.md

 For information about how to add a service desk integration to the web chat, see [Adding service desk support](/docs/watson-assistant?topic=watson-assistant-deploy-web-chat-haa).

-## Language support

-By default, the web chat displays hardcoded labels and messages in English, but support is built in for all of the languages supported by {{site.data.keyword.conversationshort}}.
-You can also choose from a wide selection of locales to customize the display of strings like dates and times for global audiences.

-In whichever language you are using, you can also customize the text of any hardcoded strings.

-For more information, see [Supporting global audiences](/docs/watson-assistant?topic=watson-assistant-web-chat-customize#web-chat-customize-global).

 ## Technical details

 The web chat is displayed on your web site by a short JavaScript code snippet, which calls additional JavaScript code that is hosted by IBM Cloud.
 The hosted code is automatically updated with new features and fixes, so by default you will always have the latest version.
 (You can optionally [lock to a specific version](/docs/watson-assistant?topic=watson-assistant-web-chat-customize) if you prefer to control upgrades yourself.)